-Logging Trail: This dune and woods looped trail begins and ends at the Pines Campground and wends past two trail shelters built in the 1930s by the Civilian Conservation Corp Camp.
+- Logging Trail: This dune and woods looped trail begins and ends at the Pines Campground and winds past two trail shelters built in the 1930s by the Civilian Conservation Corp Camp.
 In the winter, this trail is a popular groomed cross country ski trail.

-The Ludington State Park Canoe Trail begins at the Hamlin Canoe and Concession and meanders four four miles along the Hamlin Lake past marshy areas and a variety of wildlife.
+The Ludington State Park Canoe Trail: The water trail begins at the Hamlin Canoe and Concession and meanders 4 miles along the Hamlin Lake past marshy areas and a variety of wildlife.
 Great for novice paddlers.

 Seven stunning miles of sugar sand Lake Michigan beach await you, your towel and sunscreen.
 A portion of the beach is outside the Ludington State Park gate, so no permit is needed.
 Families love heading over to the beach at Hamlin Lake with its warm, shallow waters.
 Concession stands and restroom facilities are available in the park.

-Choose from 3 modern campgrounds and one rustic.
+Choose from three modern campgrounds and one rustic.
 For reservations go to midnrreservations.com/LUDINGTONSTATEPARK.

 - Beechwood: 147 sites ($29/$27); ($16 off season) Mini cabin $45 ($35)